 Australian Wine Origins

 From the countries humble wine beginnings in the Hunter Valley region just north of Sydney (NSW) in the 1820’s to the thriving Australian wine regions in South Australia, Victoria and Western Australia, there are plenty of amazing wine tours and tasting options no matter where you happen to be in Australia.
-You can even check out some tasty craft brews and local eats while trying out some of the NSW wine regions best wineries with the Tastes of the Hunter Wine Tours.
+You can even check out some tasty craft brews and local eats while trying out some of the NSW wine regions best wineries.

 While wine has been produced in many parts of the world for far longer than Australia, the land down under still has some wine related records that put other countries to shame.
 From having some of the longest continual wine production facilities in the world to being the only country in the world to allow you to taste wine directly from the barrel brewed the year you were born there’s more to Australian wine than most people realize.